When you practice and teach others course material, it is easier to remember the information and recall it later on.

-You’ve likely heard that study groups are a good idea, but why?
-Do you know what will help them to be productive and not just another outlet of your precious minutes?
-There are a few keys to making study groups productive and efficient, even if you’re tackling your subjects virtually.
+You’ve likely heard that study groups are a good idea, but do you know why they are?
+There are a few keys to making study groups productive and efficient (and not just another outlet of your precious minutes).

 The Learning Pyramid

 First, familiarize yourself with the learning pyramid, a diagram indicating how much information you can retain using different methods.

 - Lecture alone leads to the least retention

 - Demonstration still has you retaining less than half of the material

 - Practice by Doing and Teach Others help you retain the most knowledge and enable you to apply it to tests, assignments, and group discussions

 Students who engage frequently with course material throughout the term are more likely to do better in future courses.
 Here's why:

 - There’s more time to process information and commit it to long-term memory